JorenRothman/timebandit/readme.md

 `timebandit track <project> [description]`

-This command starts a new time tracking session for the specified project.
+This command starts a new time-tracking session for the specified project.
 For example, to start tracking time for a project called "Doomsday Device", you would type:

 ```bash
 timebandit track "Doomsday Device"